Economic Damages and Lost Profits Expert Witness Services

 In certain IP or trade secret matters, damages may be expressed as a royalty derived from a hypothetical negotiation and supported by comparable licenses and economic factors.

-Numeric example (lost profits with saved costs — illustrative only):
+Numeric example (lost profits with saved costs – illustrative only)

 • Lost revenue per month: $335,000 − $237,500 = $97,500

-• Saved variable costs: $292,500 × 62% = $181,350
+• Saved variable costs: $97,500 × 62% = $60,450

+Variable costs (food, hourly labor, delivery fees) decrease when sales fall.
+If cost behavior analysis supports that 62% of incremental revenue would have been consumed by variable costs, then saved variable costs reduce the net loss.
 A defensible model explains (1) why the baseline is reasonable, (2) why the 62% variable-cost factor is supported by records, (3) what offsets apply (mitigation, substitute performance, “make‑up” sales), and (4) how uncertainty is communicated (ranges and sensitivities rather than a single unexplained figure).

 What an expert witness typically delivers